 KORONA offers nearly 100 different reports, from ABC analysis and cash journals to KPI and tax reports.
 You can customize them in many ways.
 As with most POS software, you can narrow data down to particular periods, specific stores, or certain products or classes of products.
 You can also drill down to view reports on a particular employee’s performance or zoom out to view annual sales.

 It even lets you run comparisons, such as a year-over-year analysis of specific categories.
 KORONA has options to analyze foot traffic, which is a crucial reporting metric not all POS systems have.
 But, like most POS systems, you can use KORONA to set reorder points for products, monitor inventory levels, view return rates by product, and track conversion rates.

 Tax reports are generated by the economic zone.
 You can download all reports as Excel or PDF files, in addition to viewing them as spreadsheets or visualizations in the KORONA dashboard.

 KORONA is an easy-to-use and highly customizable program, earning it a 4.5 out of 5 in our evaluation.
 It has a bright interface with color-coding options and a logical, menu-based system for adding products or functions in the backend.
 If you put in the wrong code or the wrong cash amount (such as when closing), you will get alerted.
 You can also create your register workflows, menus, and tab functions.

 It also offers tons of resources.
 The Beginner’s Guide manuals are all online, and some come with videos.
 In addition, customer support is offered 24/7.
 Real-world users say the support is excellent but English-speaking only.
-Also, it cannot provide on-location installation assistance, so you need to be comfortable with setting the system up yourself—though KORONA does at least walk you through all of the steps of installation via free training.
+Also, it cannot provide on-location installation assistance.
+However, KORONA POS does offer free remote installation and setup.

 For the expert score, we look at the composite value of the product compared to others on the market, the quality of the features, how it ranks among actual users, and its overall ease of use.